 Amy is the founder of Police Test Tutor and is passionate about police education and helping others achieve career success.
 Amy has 12 years of experience as a police constable with a municipal police service in Ontario and three years of experience as a Border Services Officer.
 She holds a Bachelor of Applied Arts Degree (with distinction) in Justice Studies from the University of Guelph and a diploma in Behavioural Science Technology from St. Lawrence College.
 She is a professor is a Police Foundations program in Ontario.

-Amy is a Career Development Practitioner with the Career Professionals of Canada, holding the following certifications: Resume Strategist, Career Strategist, Interview Strategist and Employment Strategist.
-Notably, in 2017 she was nominated for the national level award.
+Amy is an award-winning Career Development Practitioner with the Career Professionals of Canada, holding the following certifications: Resume Strategist, Career Strategist, Interview Strategist and Employment Strategist.

 Author: Melissa Taaffe

 Melissa has 14 years of experience as an emergency dispatcher with fire and paramedic services in Ontario.
 Melissa is the co-author of the "911 Dispatch Pre-employment" and "Interview Coaching - 911 Dispatch" packages.
 Melissa has earned a Bachelor of Arts Degree from Western University, as well as post-graduate certificates in Writing from Western University, and Teaching & Training Adults from Durham College.
 Melissa is currently a professor in a 911 Emergency & Call Centre Communications program at a college in Ontario.

 Canadian Scholars' Press Inc.